webdevsuperfast/genesis-boilerplate/README.md

 # Genesis Boilerplate

+**Note:** This is currently under heavy development.
+Please checkout the [master](https://github.com/webdevsuperfast/genesis-boilerplate/tree/master) branch to use the latest stable version.

 ## Introduction

-Genesis Boilerplate is yet another starter child theme for the Genesis Framework.
-It is built using [Bourbon Sass Tool Set](https://www.bourbon.io/), [Jeet Grid System](http://jeet.gs/) and [SlickNav](https://github.com/ComputerWolf/SlickNav) for navigation.
+Genesis Boilerplate is a child theme for the Genesis Framework built on top of [Tailwind CSS](https://tailwindcss.com).

 ## Installation Instructions